 Note: I am not sponsored by any hotels.

 There are four major hotels in Iqaluit plus a handful of Airbnbs.
-I haven’t stayed at any of these hotels myself (I was in house when I lived Iqaluit), however the guests I toured did.
-Here is the general feedback I got from them.
+I haven’t stayed at any of these hotels myself (I was in house when I lived Iqaluit), however the guests I toured did and hotel feedback was something they were keen to offer.